paulsturgess/paulsturgess.github.io/source/_posts/2013-05-15-using-native-objective-c-cocoapod-libraries-in-rubymotion.markdown

       end
     end

+Finally tell `motion-cocoapods` to download your dependencies by running:

+    $ rake pod:install

-ViewDeck will be automatically downloaded, built and linked the next time you build your app.
+ViewDeck will be automatically built and linked the next time you build your app.

+In future you can grab updated versions by running:

+    $ rake pod:update

 ## Using ViewDeck
 I've ported the Objective-C example ViewDeck application over to RubyMotion.